 Alternatively, we may conclude that the existing code base is not usable (factoring in the time required to undo and/or re-do the existing code, as well as the risks of a fragile, pieced-together end result.)
 In this case, we’d be up-front and recommend starting over from scratch.

 Early project analysis also includes an assessment of the development processes and quality system used, and how compliant the results are.
 Depending on the circumstances, the rest of the project may be able to follow the approach already taken so that the results are consistent.
 In other cases, though, quality system compliance may be lacking, and part of the rescue effort will be to bring existing design and code into conformance.

 We’ll discuss all of these options with the client and help decide the best course of action.
-Typically, within a few weeks of initial contact we’ll have a solid recommendation and plan on how to best proceed to turn your rescue project into a success.
+Typically, we’ll have a solid recommendation and plan on how to best proceed to turn your rescue project into a success within a few weeks of initial contact.